Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Proposed Solution

 where $b_{s, e}^t$ is the V2I bandwidth allocated by edge node $e$ for vehicle $s$ at time $t$.

-\textit{3) System Reward:} The system reward via vehicle actions $\boldsymbol{a}_{S}^{t}$ and edge action $\boldsymbol{a}_{e}^{t}$ in the system state $\boldsymbol{o}^{t}$ is defined as the achieved VCPS quality in edge node $e$ at time $t$, which is computed by:
+\textit{3) System Reward:} The system reward via vehicle actions $\boldsymbol{a}_{S}^{t}$ and edge action $\boldsymbol{a}_{e}^{t}$ in the system state $\boldsymbol{o}^{t}$ is defined as the achieved VCPS quality in edge node $e$ at time $t$, which is computed by

 The system reward reflects the entire system performance, which is contributed by both vehicles and the edge node.
 It is expected to assign the system reward into individual rewards for vehicles to evaluate their contributions.
-Difference reward (DR) \cite{foerster2018counterfactual} is a popular way to perform credit assignments.
-Accordingly, the difference reward of vehicle $s$ is the difference between the system reward and the reward achieved without its action, which is represented by:
+The DR-based credit assignment scheme use the difference between the system reward and the reward achieved without the agent action to represent the individual reward of the agent, so that it can further improve the performance of the proposed solution by accurately evaluating the action of each agent separately.
+Accordingly, the difference reward of vehicle $s$ is represented by \cite{foerster2018counterfactual}

 where $r\left(\boldsymbol{a}_{S-s}^{t},\boldsymbol{a}_{e}^{t} \mid \boldsymbol{o}^{t}\right)$ is the system reward achieved without the contribution of vehicle $s$, and it can be obtained by setting null action set for vehicle $s$.
 The set of the difference reward for vehicles is denoted by $\boldsymbol{r}_{S}^{t}=\{ r_{s}^{t} \mid \forall s \in S\}$.